 Manamoc is a small, almost circular island in the Sulu Sea.
-It is surrounded by a rich marine environment that includes coral reefs and seagrass.
+The rich marine environment that surrounds it includes coral reefs and seagrass.
 The island’s most distinctive physical feature is Caseledan Lagoon, which supports seagrass beds and thick stands of mangroves.
 The lagoon is a breeding ground for rabbitfishes, crabs, clams, and other valuable resources.

 Most of the island’s 2,630 residents make a living from fishing or seaweed farming.
 They are also exploring options such as raising hogs, growing vegetables, and making handicrafts.

 The community has worked to stop destructive fishing practices, protect coastal habitats, and reduce fishing pressure for years.
 Since 2008, it has been protecting a 267-acre marine protected area under an agreement with Seacology.
 The community used a Seacology grant for a solar power system for the village’s schools and health centers.